Singapore

 • How many days do you need to see Singapore?

 Three to five days suits most first-time visitors.
-That gives you time for Marina Bay, a few neighbourhoods, good food, and a day on Sentosa without rushing.
+That gives you time for Marina Bay, a few neighborhoods, good food, and a day on Sentosa without rushing.
 People who treat Singapore as a one-night stopover often leave wishing they had stayed longer.

 • What's the most common mistake first-time visitors make in Singapore?

 Trying to do outdoor sightseeing through the hottest part of the day.
 The heat and humidity hit harder than many visitors expect, especially around Marina Bay and Gardens by the Bay.
-Start early, slow down at midday, and use museums, malls, or hawker centres as air-conditioned breaks.
+Start early, slow down at midday, and use museums, malls, or hawker centers as air-conditioned breaks.

 • What's the best way to get around Singapore, MRT or bus?